USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 - Uses a fixed resolution, struggling with features significantly smaller than each bin
 - High-frequency distributions may require many bins
 - On simple scenes with easy-to-model light transport, the advantage is not significant
-- Faster methods might produce better results on simple scenes due to ability to trace more samples